DavidNovoaP/DAEF/README.md

 # DAEF
-Python language implementation of the Deep Autoencoder for Federated learning (DAEF) method.
+Fast Deep Autoencoder for Federated learning (DAEF).

+We are working on it to release a suitable implementation.